Codecademy/docs/content/javascript/concepts/data-types/data-types.md

 The first 7 of those types are considered primitive data types.
 They are the most basic data types in the language.
 Objects are a little more complex.

-At first, eight types may not seem like that many, but they are the foundation that helps programmers to build a whole new world.
+At first, eight types may not seem like that many, but they are the foundation that helps programmers build a whole new world.

 ### Examples